 GM: One of Caroline’s phones rings from her blood-stained pea coat as she emerges from the shower.

-Caroline: Her skin is still a raw and torn—with no vitae to speak of it took an effort of will to keep it that way—and her Beast roars its furious hunger on a sharp and strained leash.
-Still, she answers.
+Caroline: Her skin is still a raw and torn.
+With no vitae to speak of, it took an effort of will to keep it that way.
+Her Beast roars its hunger on a sharp and strained leash.

 GM: “Miss me, sugar tits?” a familiar voice rasp-hacks.

 GM: “Malo sure didn’t.
 Right over your pink perky nipples.”

 Caroline: “Then we have one singular thing in common.
 Presumably you want something?”

 GM: Something like a gigantic zit being popped sounds over the line.